xiazhi1/xiazhi1/readme.md

 🔭 I'm working on deep learning.

-🌱 My current research interest lies in LLM and Diffusion.
+🌱 My current research interest lies in LLM and MLLM.

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>